markscamilleri/201617_CPS2004_OOP_Assignment/README.md

 Miguel Dingli       | Player  | @Miguel206
 Ella Lautier        | Player  | @ellalautier

+## Coding
+Firstly, to create the project on your chosen IDE, remember to use "Create project with existing sources".
+That way, you can select this repository to be where your sources are located.
+Source code will go in the `src` folder, whereas the compiled code will go in the `dist` folder.

+Javadocs are there for a reason, they can produce very pretty documentation pages :smiley:

 ## Code Formatting
 One of the best ways to write clean code is by making sure that your code adhers to a specific format.
 Google has made available their own code style formatting avaialable for anyone to use (https://github.com/google/google-java-format).
 Apart from this, IntelliJ (and I believe also, Eclipse) have got this plugin called SonarLint which would alert you whenever your code does not adher to the style you choose.